 The aim of this SOP is to ensure that all students are properly dressed in the correct school uniform at all times whilst in school.
 This is to provide a safe, friendly learning environment that minimises distractions from teaching and learning.

 - School blazer that must be worn at all times.

 - Tie in students’ house colour, not the tie of another house.

 - Optional jumper in the students’ house colours.
 If a jumper is worn a blazer must be worn as well.

 - A white school shirt that can be buttoned to the collar (shirt should be buttoned at the top).
 In hot weather a short sleeved white school shirt that can be buttoned to the collar may be worn.

-- Pleated school skirt that is black in colour and that extends to the knee, in most cases this will be 20 inches in length.
+- AS OF SEPTEMBER 2018 – Pleated school skirt from uniform supplier, with the school logo.
+(Currently, pleated school skirt that is black in colour and that extends to the knee, in most cases this will be 20 inches in length.)

 - If a skirt is to be worn then plain black tights must be worn under the skirt; the skirt should still extend to the knee.

 - Whilst in school, sensible plain black school shoes, not trainers, boots, plimsolls, sandals or heels may be worn.
 There should not be any logos, colour or adornments on the shoes (Kickers are acceptable), examples of acceptable shoes and unacceptable shoes are shown on the next page.
 In very poor weather conditions (heavy snow), students may come to school in boots.
 However, when in school and on school grounds school shoes must be worn.